2019 Jamia Millia Islamia attack: Attack

 On the morning of 15 December 2019, more than two thousand students of Jamia joined the protests against CAA in Delhi.
 Jamia Millia Student Body and Jamia Millia Islamia Teacher's Association (JTA) condemned the violence that happened on the same day in Delhi and stated that no student or teacher was involved in the violence.

-On 15 December, Delhi Police attacked students of Jamia Millia Islamia including Shaheen Abdullah, Chanda Yadav, Ladeeda Farzana and Aysha Renna at New Friends Colony.
+On 15 December, students gathered outside Gate No. 7 of the university and marched towards India Gate along with local people of Jamia Nagar and other university students.
+When the students reached the traffic signal of Mata Mandir Marg New Friends Colony, Delhi Police attacked the students of Jamia Millia Islamia and dispersed the students by lathi charge, firing and tear gas.
+The students were beaten by the police including Shaheen Abdullah, Chanda Yadav, Akhtarista Ansari, Ladeeda Farzana, and Aysha Renna at New Friends Colony.
+The confrontation started at Mata Mandir road around 5:30 pm.
+Protestors were dismissed by the police lathi charge.
+Visuals of burning buses began circulating on social media from the same spot where police had started beating the protesters.

 At 6:46 pm on 15 December 2019, hundreds of police officers, during confrontations with protesters, forcefully entered the campus of Jamia, without the permission of college authority.
 The police used batons and tear gas on the protesting students.
 Nearly a hundred students were detained by the Delhi police and released at 3:30 am next morning.
 The visuals of students being dragged and assaulted by the police was telecast by news channels.
 Students from all across Delhi joined the agitation.
 About two hundred people were injured and were admitted to AIIMS and the Holy Family Hospital.
+Also, the official of Jamia's neighboring hospital Al-Shifa said that on the evening of the incident, more than 100 injured people were brought to the hospitals for treatment.

+Speaking at a press conference on Monday 16 December, JMI's VC Najma Akhtar said, “Our students have been protesting peacefully since Friday.
+What happened yesterday was unfortunate.
+We don’t care about buses being burnt, that’s the failure of the police.
+Our concern is only that our students stay safe.
+Police coming inside without any notice, damaging our property and the barbaric treatment towards students is not acceptable.
+A lot of damage has been done inside our buildings, we are not concerned about the material loss but about the emotional turmoil that our students had to go through.”

+Police officials had defended the police action by saying that around 4000 people were protesting and the police had to disperse the crowd when the buses were burnt.
+However, Delhi Deputy CM Manish Sisodia has speculated about a conspiracy behind the burnt buses.
+He tweeted pictures in which a Delhi Police constable can be seen with a gallon near the burning buses.
+Journalists and activists have mixed reactions to this conspiracy and speculation.